andreapollastri/laracheck/README.md

 # Laracheck
-## Outages & Bugs Tracker for Laravel Applications
+## Check Outages & Bugs in your Laravel Applications

 Docs and Client Package coming soons!